Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Application on Piecewise Partially Hyperbolic Maps

 The next example was introduced in \cite{DHRS}, where it was shown that the non-wandering set of $F$ is partially hyperbolic for certain fixed parameters satisfying the conditions stated below.
 This class of maps was subsequently studied in \cite{LOR}, \cite{RA2}, \cite{RA1}, and \cite{RA3}.
-In \cite{RA2}, the inverse map $F^{-1}$ was considered and shown to admit a skew product structure, where the base dynamics is strongly topologically mixing and non-uniformly expanding, while the fiber dynamics is uniformly contracting.
+In \cite{RA2}, the inverse map $F^{-1}$ was considered and shown to admit a skew product structure, where the base dynamics is strongly topologically mixing and non-uniformly expanding, while the fibre dynamics is uniformly contracting.
 In \cite{RA3}, the author established the existence of equilibrium states and proved stability results for this class of systems.
-It is important to note that $F$ is a diffeomorphism belonging to the class $\mathcal{S}$ (see Equation (\ref{fixedfiber})).